VladimirMakaev/cqrs-journey-doc/Journey_40_Conclusions.markdown

 * Is the business logic in the bounded context complex?
 * Are you clear about the benefits that the CQRS pattern will bring to this bounded context?

+**GaryPersona:** These are rules of thumb, not hard and fast rules.

 # What would we do differently if we started over?

-This section is a result of our reflection on our journey and identifies some things that we'd do differently if we were starting over with the knowledge of the CQRS pattern and event sourcing that we now have.
+This section is a result of our reflection on our journey and identifies some things that we'd do differently and some other opportunities that we'd like to pursue if we were starting over with the knowledge of the CQRS pattern and event sourcing that we now have.

 ## Start with a solid infrastructure for messaging and persistence